M.S. in Library and Information Science: Archival Studies Specialization

 Career Outlook: Prepare and Preserve Assets Across Industries

-When you complete this specialization, you are prepared to work in archives, special collections, historical societies, government agencies, businesses, and museums, among other environments.
-Overall, job opportunities for librarians are projected to grow nine percent from 2016 to 2026, faster than the national average for all occupations.1
+When you complete this specialization, you are prepared to work in archives, special collections, historical societies, government agencies, for-profit companies, museums, and a variety of other curatorial environments.
+Overall job opportunities for archivists are projected to grow to 12 percent from 2021 to 2031, much faster than the national average for all occupations.1 “In addition to new jobs from growth, opportunities arise from the need to replace workers who leave their occupations permanently.
+About 929,900 openings each year, on average, are projected to come from growth and replacement needs.”2

 Career Spotlight: Archivist

 As an archivist, you organize, catalog, and prepare all kinds of historical information, and ensure its safe storage and accessibility for those who need it.
-The average salary for archivists is $47,118, and you could earn up to $67,436.2Jobs and Income
+The average salary for archivists in May 2021 was $60,050.00.3Jobs and Income

 Curriculum: Prepare to Store Any Collection of Information

-Through 36 credits of core and specialization coursework, you explore the methods and theory of archival sciences, including archival representation, knowledge management, and using technology to structure and organize information.
+Through 36 credits of core and specialized coursework, you explore the methods and theory of archival management, including archival representation, knowledge management, and using technology to structure and organize information.

 Students choose four of the following specialization courses: